awsdocs/amazon-efs-user-guide/doc_source/manage-fs-access-change-vpc.md

    1. Amazon EFS automatically selects an available IP address, or you can provide another IP address explicitly\.

    1. Choose the security groups that you want to associate\.
+For inter\-region VPC peering, the security groups you choose need to have a rule that allows inbound traffic over NFS \(port 2049\) from your other VPC or VPCs\.

       For information about security groups, see [Amazon EC2 Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) in the *Amazon EC2 User Guide for Linux Instances*\.